Turbonegro: Release of new album and tour (2012–present)

 In May 2012, social networks announced that a new Turbonegro album was about to be released.
 The new album would be titled Sexual Harassment, and would be released on 13 June 2012, on the Universal Music label for Norway, Sweden and Finland, and Volcom Entertainment for the rest of the world.
 This announcement was followed by the release of the album's first single "You Give Me Worms" on 4 May.
 The Album is produced by Matt Sweeney.

 In an interview with the Swedish Newspaper Värmlands Folkblad in April 2015, Tony Sylvester says that the band is currently working on new material, but that he can not say when and how the music becomes available.

 A later update revealed the album, titled "Rock N' Roll Machine", would be released in February 2018.

-Former frontman Hank von Helvete passed away on 19 November 2021, at the age of 49.
-His former bandmate Happy-Tom paid tribute to him on social media, as did current Turbonegro frontman Tony "Duke of Nothing" Sylvester, who wrote "I never tried to fill your shoes as that would have been impossible."
+Former frontman Hank von Helvete died on 19 November 2021, at the age of 49.
+His former bandmate Happy-Tom paid tribute to him on social media, as did current Turbonegro frontman Tony "Duke of Nothing" Sylvester, who wrote "I never tried to fill your shoes as that would have been impossible.".